HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 ### AWS/Native Kubernetes

 The Kubernetes platform was deployed on an Amazon EC2 instance with DX Compose images installed and configured.
-In the AWS/Native Kubernetes setup, the tests were conducted on EC2 instances using a single c5.2xlarge node, a c5.2xlarge remote DB2 instance for the core database, and a JMeter instance.
+In the AWS/Native Kubernetes setup, the tests were conducted on three EC2 instances using a c5.2xlarge node.
+This instance type was used for the remote DB2 instance (core database) and the JMeter instance.

 Refer to the following setup details: